Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

 \subsection{Realizability of $p$-regular finite subgroups of $\PGLpbar$}

 In this section, we construct solutions to the realizability problem for every $p$-regular finite subgroup $\Gamma$ of $\PGLpbar$.
-The $p$-regular finite subgroups of $\PGLpbar$ were classified up to conjugacy by Beauville \cite{beauville} and are summarized in Proposition \ref{prop_beauville}; see also \cite{Faber} for a unified treatment of the $p$-regular and $p$-irregular cases.
+Each group that appears is trivial, cyclic, dihedral, tetrahedral, octahedral, or icosahedral, and each isomorphism type appears as a single conjugacy class; see the Appendix for the classification.